Benzodiazepine: Long-term worsening of psychiatric symptoms

-Physical Dependence, Withdrawal and Post-Withdrawal Syndromes
+Physical dependence, withdrawal, and post-withdrawal syndromes

 Tolerance

-The main problem of the chronic use of benzodiazepines is the development of tolerance and dependence.
-Tolerance manifests itself as diminished pharmacological effect and develops relatively quickly to the sedative, hypnotic, anticonvulsant, and muscle relaxant actions of benzodiazepines.
-Tolerance to anti-anxiety effects develops more slowly with little evidence of continued effectiveness beyond four to six months of continued use.
-In general, tolerance to the amnesic effects does not occur.
-However, controversy exists as to tolerance to the anxiolytic effects with some evidence that benzodiazepines retain efficacy and opposing evidence from a systematic review of the literature that tolerance frequently occurs and some evidence that anxiety may worsen with long-term use.
+Tolerance and dependence are risks of chronic benzodiazepine use, and can result in doses within the therapeutic range ceasing to offer meaningful symptomatic relief after prolonged use.
+Tolerance develops at different rates and to different degrees to the sedative, hypnotic, anticonvulsant, muscle relaxant, and anxiolytic effects of benzodiazepines.
+A review of benzodiazepine tolerance concluded that it "appears that tolerance develops relatively quickly for the sedative and anticonvulsant actions of benzodiazepines, whereas tolerance to anxiolytic and amnesic effects probably does not develop at all", although the included randomized controlled trial evidence is limited to 22 weeks.
+A review of clonazepam in the treatment of psychiatric disorders concluded that longitudinal data supports anxiolytic benefit without tolerance during long-term use, including an open-label study finding continued benefit at three years.
+However, the review concludes that long-term RCT evidence is scant.
+A study of benzodiazepine sensitivity found that patients treated chronically with alprazolam did not differ from untreated patients in terms of anxiolytic response to diazepam, suggesting a lack of anxiolytic tolerance.

+However, controversy remains regarding tolerance to anxiolytic effects, with some publications reporting that there is little evidence of continued efficacy beyond 4–6 months or that dependence phenomena are common.
+However, some of these references were published before the in-depth scoping reviews of benzodiazepine tolerance, and lack citations of RCT evidence of tolerance.
+Studies reporting on voluntary benzodiazepine cessation and withdrawal include patient reports of tolerance and worsening anxiety.

 The question of tolerance to the amnesic effects of benzodiazepines is, likewise, unclear.
 Some evidence suggests that partial tolerance does develop, and that, "memory impairment is limited to a narrow window within 90 minutes after each dose".

-A major disadvantage of benzodiazepines is that tolerance to therapeutic effects develops relatively quickly while many adverse effects persist.
-Tolerance develops to hypnotic and myorelaxant effects within days to weeks, and to anticonvulsant and anxiolytic effects within weeks to months.
-Therefore, benzodiazepines are unlikely to be effective long-term treatments for sleep and anxiety.
-While BZD therapeutic effects disappear with tolerance, depression and impulsivity with high suicidal risk commonly persist.
-Several studies have confirmed that long-term benzodiazepines are not significantly different from placebo for sleep or anxiety.
+A major disadvantage of benzodiazepines is that tolerance to therapeutic effects develops relatively quickly, while many adverse effects persist.
+Tolerance develops to hypnotic and myorelaxant effects within days to weeks, and to anticonvulsant effects within weeks to months.
+Therefore, benzodiazepines are unlikely to be effective long-term treatments for sleep.
+While BZD therapeutic effects may disappear with tolerance, depression and impulsivity with high suicidal risk commonly persist.
+Several studies have confirmed that long-term benzodiazepines are not significantly different from placebo for sleep, and question their use for anxiety disorders such as PTSD and OCD.
 This may explain why patients commonly increase doses over time and many eventually take more than one type of benzodiazepine after the first loses effectiveness.
 Additionally, because tolerance to benzodiazepine sedating effects develops more quickly than does tolerance to brainstem depressant effects, those taking more benzodiazepines to achieve desired effects may experience sudden respiratory depression, hypotension or death.
 Most patients with anxiety disorders and PTSD have symptoms that persist for at least several months, making tolerance to therapeutic effects a distinct problem for them and necessitating the need for more effective long-term treatment (e.g., psychotherapy, serotonergic antidepressants).